Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/international-shared-support/essay.md

 These actions keep the model practical.

-The goal is not to create a large organization before the stewardship structure exists.

-The goal is to make existing international value visible enough that stewardship, research, and coordination can grow responsibly.
+The near-term goal is to make existing international value visible enough that stewardship, research, and coordination can grow responsibly.

 ## Relationship To Country Ambassadors